nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 ## Mapturner

-Christopher Groskopf and Tyler Fisher extended that series of ogr2ogr and TopoJSON commands to a command-line utility: [mapturner](https://github.com/nprapps/mapturner).
+Christopher Groskopf and Tyler Fisher extended that series of ogr2ogr and TopoJSON commands to a new command-line utility: [mapturner](https://github.com/nprapps/mapturner).

-Mapturner takes in a YAML configuration file, filled out with the bounding box, layers, column names and other information you want, processes the data and saves out a compressed TopoJSON file.
+Mapturner takes in a YAML configuration file, processes the data and saves out a compressed TopoJSON file.
+Users can specify settings for each data layer, including data columns to preserve and attributes to query.
 The config file for our Nepal example looked like this:

     bbox: '77.25 24.28 91.45 31.5'
     layers: